 What is ketosis?

-The benefits of keto are endless, it can reverse type 2 diabetes, improve blood pressure, Alzheimer disease, Cholesterol Levels, PCOS symptoms, mental focus and more.
+The benefits are endless, it can reverse type 2 diabetes, improve blood pressure, Alzheimer disease, Cholesterol Levels, PCOS symptoms, mental focus and more.

 Forget the common diet rules

 Carbohydrate restriction lowers insulin levels and blood glucose, increasing fat burn to allow the production of ketones and use them as fuel.

 What you need to remember is that eating fat doesn’t make you fat.
 We were convinced for decades that higher amounts of dietary fat lead to weight gain, heart disease, diabetes, high cholesterol.

 Keto diet is a well balanced whole foods diet that means cutting on the unhealthy high intake of sugar and starches and eat nutrient-dense foods such as meats, healthy fats, and vegetables